 Perhaps the biggest challenge with a water softener is the regeneration process, which back-flushes the resin with brine.
 While it does mean taking the water softener off-line for a brief time, it can usually be scheduled for low water usage times like through the night.
 The resulting output water is unfit for drinking and must be discharged to the drain.
 This may be of concern if you also rely on a septic system.
 However, the Water Quality Association (WQA) has invested in understanding this issue, and the net conclusion from a third party investigator was that an efficiently run water softener will not have a negative impact on the septic tank performance and may even improve it.

-Lastly, water softening is often necessary pre-treatment for some disinfection devices like ultraviolet water treatment systems.
+Lastly, water softening is often necessary pre-treatment for some treatment devices like ultraviolet water treatment systems.
 In effect, by addressing your hard water concerns, you have also created a good scenario for effectively addressing any potential bacterial contamination too.

 A well run water softener can save you money in the long run and eliminate the frustration of water spots on glasses, residue in the kettle and soap scum in the tub.
 So what’s so hard about that?